elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/01-why-program-why-elixir.markdown

 #### Built off Erlang

-Erlang is a functional programming langauge that was developed by Ericcson in the 1980's.
-Given it's maturity, the language and run-time environment are very stable and optimized for eficiency.
+Erlang is a functional programming language that was developed by Ericcson in the 1980's.
+Given it's maturity, the language and run-time environment are very stable and optimized for efficiency.

 #### Telco Strong